MrAlexSee/InterviewTopics/README.md

 * [API](https://en.wikipedia.org/wiki/Application_programming_interface): application programming interface, determines how components "talk" to each other at the level of source code.

+* [Boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code): a part of source code which is reused in multiple places.
+It is generally desirable to reduce the amount of boilerplate code.

 * [Broken windows theory](https://en.wikipedia.org/wiki/Broken_windows_theory): bad code encourages more bad code.

 * [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem): only 2/3 guarantees are simultaneously possible: consistency (every read receives the most recent write or error), availability (every request has a response), partition tolerance (system works even if messages are dropped).